How to watch The Weather Channel without cable in 2026

 - 5-day free trial

 Visit DIRECTVIn a lot of ways, DIRECTV is a similar option to Fubo.
 It has a full lineup of channels and includes a bunch of sports options.
 The big difference is that DIRECTV caters to more U.S.-based sports (NFL, MLB and NBA).
-Specifically, you'll get more regional sports networks (RSNs) than any other streaming provider out there -- FanDuel Sports [region], NBC Sports [region], etc.
+You'll also get more regional sports networks (RSNs) than any other streaming provider, including Fubo -- FanDuel Sports [region], NBC Sports, etc.

 DIRECTV has four main plans and the Weather channel is available in all of 'em except for the smallest (Entertainment).
-That's a bit of a bummer but since it is found in their most popular plan (Choice), that's not usually a deal breaker.
 Along with TWC, similar channels you'll get include AccuWeather and FOX Weather.
 So, overall, the same weather programming options as Fubo.
 Here's a closer look at their two most popular plans...

 - Free Prem Movies for 3 mths